kelbert2/JavaNuggets/JavaScript.md

 ```

 ## For..In
 Allows iteration through object keys.
 Loops over all enumerable properties.
+Best for objects.

 Iterates over all properties, so not good for arrays where you only want to iterate over numeric ones.
-## For...Of
+## For..Of
-Iterates over elements in an array-like object.
+Iterates over elements in an iterable array-like object.
+Doesn't work on objects.
+Better for arrays and strings.

 Works with characters in strings and any object that implements Symbol.iterator to make it iterable.